$22.84-$31.02 Hourly / $1,826.95-$2,481.85 BiWeekly /

 Knowledge of proper patient transfer techniques including body mechanics; knowledge of safety policies and procedures; knowledge of infectious control procedures; interpersonal skills; oral and written communication skills; skills in patient transport, oxygen transport and customer service; basic mathematical skills; ability to delegate tasks; ability to operate telecommunication devices; ability to maintain appropriate records; ability to read, interpret and summarize data for periodic reporting; some supervisory ability.

-Two years (2) experience in a medical setting involving direct patient care (such as Certified Nurse’s Aide or multi-skilled patient technician) and the appropriate medical office support duties providing the necessary skill and ability to perform the duties listed above.
+Two (2) years of experience in a medical setting involving direct patient care (such as Certified Nurse’s Aide or multi-skilled patient technician) and the appropriate medical office support duties providing the necessary skill and ability to perform the duties listed above.

 Incumbents in this class are required to lift patients (minimum of fifty (50) pounds), walk for sustained periods of time (at least 45 minutes per hour) and have some exposure to communicable and/or infectious diseases.
 Considerable effort may be required in assisting/lifting of patients.